 Our Top Picks

 With a bit of background on the best tool bags, choosing the best model doesn’t seem so complicated.
-The following list consists of some of the best rolling tool bags on the market, and its purpose is to streamline the shopping process that much more.
-Be sure to keep all of the top considerations in mind while comparing these products.
+This streamlined list consists of some of the best rolling tool bags on the market, including a great option that I had the chance to test myself.

 Getting all of the tools to the job might not get any easier than it is with DEWALT’s DGL571 Lighted Roller Tool Bag.
 This nylon tool bag measures just under 20 inches long, 16½ inches tall, and 13 inches deep, offering plenty of storage for larger hand tools, power drills, and batteries.
 The interior is lined with slots for hand tools, which are easy to access thanks to the fully zippered flap.